A spirit of contentment ∙

 If the ultimate fear is death and Jesus conquered it through His resurrection and the redemption it provided each of us, why do we fear death?

-Hebrews 13:6 So we can say with confidence, “The Lord is my helper, and I will not be afraid.
+Hebrews 13:6 So we can confidently say, “The Lord is my helper, and I will not be afraid.
 What can man do to me?”

 But we do have a responsibility in this.
 We have to choose to walk with the Father daily and live out our faith.
 We have to build restorative times when we occupy our safe place.
-We focus on building character rather than focusing on the outcome of our efforts.
+We focus on building character rather than on our efforts’ outcome.
 And love rather than judgment and condemnation should become our natural, “normal” spontaneous reflex.
 Our love, compassion, and forgiveness should speak louder than our fears and doubts.
-Him and